rajeshappi123/blog-demo-projects/_posts/2020-04-27-spring-rest-azure-ad-oauth-p2.markdown

         jwtAuthenticationConverter.setJwtGrantedAuthoritiesConverter(grantedAuthoritiesConverter);
         return jwtAuthenticationConverter;
     }
 ...

 {% endhighlight %}

 8. Spring Security needs to know the location of the public key which was used to sign the token so token signature valication can be performed.
 Azure AD has several active private keys and uses one of them to sign the token.
 The public keys are available at [https://login.microsoftonline.com/common/discovery/v2.0/keys](https://login.microsoftonline.com/common/discovery/v2.0/keys).
 The actual key id is defined in `kid` claim in the `access token`.
-Will need to provide JWK URI to SPring  Security so it knows where to grab the keys.
+Will need to provide JWK URI to Spring Security so it knows where to grab the keys.

 {% highlight java %}